rushi-gaikwad-7/bathandbodyworks-clone/README.md

 ## Features ✨

-- Authentication process undercover with Local Storage.
+- Authentication process undercover with Masai Authentication api.
-- Pagination for each category with working mega dropdown.
+- Navigation bar with category dropdown
+- Add to cart/Add to wishlist
 - Dynamic Products, Wishlist page using locally created json data.
 - All the product description, prices, discounts, are updated in real time.